API design is stuck in the past

 When it comes to network APIs, however, the industry is still twenty years behind.
 Most developers continue to rely on the path of least resistance: defining RESTful services, relying on JSON as the data format and HTTP as the transport protocol.
 Some feel that dynamically typed JSON, along with loosely-defined REST standards, are more productive than the alternatives, or that the learning curve associated with other API standards is too steep.
-However, similar to dynamic languages 20 years ago, the status quo of API development leaves a lot of room for improvement.
+Similar to dynamic languages 20 years ago, however, the status quo of API development leaves a lot of room for improvement.

 It’s straightforward to understand why having APIs structured differently harms service grokability.
 When APIs are designed differently, it’s not always obvious how the service should be used, preventing teams from quickly and confidently building applications around a new service.